al-martyn1/pumba-wizardry/index.md

 Pumba Wizardry is a tool for easy creation of the wizards for processes automation.

-* Wizardry - term that means workshop for magic (like blacksmith and a smithy, forge or a blacksmith's shop).
+* Wizardry - term that means workshop of the magic (like blacksmith and a smithy, forge or a blacksmith's shop).

 Let's automate red tape, bureaucracy and trivial rounds.